oracle-livelabs/oci-migration/ecc-developer-hol/query/prepare-and-setup/prepare-and-setup.md

   ![Remote desktop displayed](../images/novnc-launch-get-started.png " ")

-  If you see the below error ,  we recommend to bounce EBS services:
+  If you see the below error ,  we recommend to bounce EBS services , follow below steps:
   ![Click Remote Desktop URL](../images/servicedown.png " ")
   a. source EBS apps running instance
       ```text